 The lead that New Amsterdam Genomics has in the marketplace is due to our technology.
 We have made significant strides in the analysis of DNA data, enabling far more people to receive value from getting their DNA sequenced.

-We specialize in whole exome sequencing, which provides much wider coverage than traditional gene panel services.
-The exome is the entire protein-coding region of the human genome and includes over 22,000 gene.
+We specialize in whole exome sequencing, which provides much wider coverage than traditional genotyping or gene panel services.
+The exome is the entire protein-coding region of the human genome and includes over 22,000 genes.
 While comprising just 1% of our total DNA, the exome encompasses the vast majority of disease-causing mutations.
-By selectively targeting the exome, we offer physicians the most effective and efficient genetic test for the clinical diagnosis, prognosis, and optimal treatment of each patient.
+We believe the exome is generally the most effective and efficient genetic analysis for the clinical diagnosis, prognosis, and optimal treatment of disease.

-Next Generation Sequencing (NGS) has made it affordable for sick and healthy people alike to be sequenced.
+Next Generation Sequencing (NGS) is an enabling technology that has dramatically lowered the cost of DNA sequencing.
 As part of NGS, DNA is spliced into small fragments (approximately 100 nucleotides each) and then sequenced in parallel using a fluorescence-based biochemical technique.
 The sequence output for each of these fragments is referred to as a read, and these raw reads go through a rigorous quality control process where adapters and sequences of low confidence are discarded.

 We differentiate ourselves by our powerful computer algorithms to detect and interpret genomic variation.

 First, we compare each 100 base-pair processed read to what is called the reference genome.
 This process is analogous to a puzzle, where the reference genome is like the picture on the front of the box and the 100 base-pair sequences are the puzzle pieces.
 Each section of the genome must be covered by about 100 different reads to provide clinical-quality confidence.
 After the mapping algorithms have reconstructed the person's genome from the fragments, the next step is analysis.